Understanding RUVs

 Does AngelList perform a KYC check?

-What other information do I need to provide?
+What information do I need to provide for KYC?

 What documents will I sign?